devasidgmail/leaf_diagnosis_project/README.md

 * High Precision: Achieving a 99.22% Test Accuracy using a fine-tuned ResNet50 architecture ensures users receive reliable diagnoses.
 * Real-World Usability: The inclusion of a Top-K Prediction system (showing the top 3 likely diagnoses) acknowledges that nature is rarely 100% certain, providing users with a nuanced confidence percentage.

 ### Other available models and why ResNet50 ?
-Several pretrained models could have been used for leaf disease detection, including EfficientNet, DenseNet, MobileNet, Inception, and Vision Transformers (ViT).
-EfficientNet offers superior accuracy with fewer parameters, DenseNet captures fine-grained features effectively, and MobileNet is ideal for lightweight, real-time deployment.
-Inception models handle multi-scale patterns well, while transformers excel with large datasets.
-Despite these options, **ResNet50 stoodout as a strong choice** because its residual connections allow training of deeper networks without vanishing gradients.
-It provided a reliable balance of accuracy, computational efficiency, and ease of fine-tuning, making it especially suitable for this medium-sized dataset and practical image classification task.
+I web-researched on models like EfficientNet, MobileNet, or Vision Transformers that offer specialized advantages in efficiency or scale, I selected **ResNet50** for its balance of performance and stability.
+Its residual connections prevent vanishing gradients, ensuring reliable training on this medium-sized dataset.

 ## Future Work
 To evolve this project from a laboratory model to a robust field tool, the following steps are proposed: